Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Arizona State's games this season have gone over 52.5 points four of 10 times.

-- Arizona's games have gone over 52.5 points in four of 11 chances this season.
+- Arizona State and its opponents have gone over the current 52.5-point total in four of 10 games (40%) this season.

-- The two teams combine to score 46.3 points per game, 6.2 less than the total in this contest.
+- The two teams combine to average 46.3 points per game, 6.2 less than the total in this contest.

-- The 52.3 combined points per game that these two squads have allowed this season are 0.2 fewer than the 52.5 total in this contest.
+- The 52.3 combined points per game that these two squads have allowed this season are 0.2 fewer than the 52.5 over/under in this contest.

 - Sun Devils games this season feature an average total of 53.3 points, a number 0.8 points higher than Saturday's over/under.

-- The 52.5 total in this game is 0.2 points higher than the 52.3 average total in Wildcats games this season.
+- The 52.3 PPG average total in Wildcats games this season is 0.2 points fewer than this game's over/under.

 Arizona State Stats and Trends